Day 1

 Banbridge, County Down

 Game of Thrones Studio Tour is a self-guided experience, allowing you to shape your own visit.
 Studio Tour guests can choose their own pace, deciding which areas to explore for longer, helping to make the tour a personalised experience.
 You can purchase an audio guide through your online ticket purchase, upon arrival at The Studio Tour or through the Game of Thrones Studio Tour app.
-This provides deeper insights to the tour as well as access exclusive content such as interviews with key creators from behind the scenes.
 The average Studio Tour visit is between 2-3 hours

 Apple Orchard Tour & Tasting